mfarmani95/FOSS_Weekly/docs/index.md

     *  Increase the accuracy of transpiration and evapotranspiration estimation

 ## What is the problem?
-Most land surface models <mark>overestimate the soil moisture</mark> over CONUS.
-Soil moisture acts like a memory for soil and it has direct impact on rainfall and streamflow generation.
+Many land surface models tend to overestimate soil moisture across CONUS.
+Soil moisture serves as a memory mechanism for the soil and directly influences both rainfall and streamflow

-**_NOTE:_**  Check the average soil moisture.

 ![Average soil moisture](https://github.com/mfarmani95/FOSS_Weekly/assets/83543441/33f93ea3-dadc-4830-8553-eb34a6656c0f)

 ## So what is wrong with it? 🤔

 ![image](https://github.com/mfarmani95/FOSS_Weekly/assets/83543441/888c7d8f-073b-459c-8f72-152df8ffa309)